It's okay to be Takei!

 - One of Us: Of course he was on Star Trek, but he also makes posts like these.
 He's also a fan of anime, such as AKIRA.

 - Pungeon Master: His Facebook page, which usually contains at least one Pun per post, and expects Lame Pun Reaction.

-- Sophisticated as Hell: In his latest anti-bullying video:
+- Sophisticated as Hell: In his most famous anti-bullying video:

 "No person, let alone an elected school official, whatever their personal or religious beliefs, should ever wish death upon another human being.
 You apologized for your 'poor choice in words', but you are always going to be a total douchebag."

 - Straight Gay: When not Adam Westing or playing his part on The Howard Stern Show.

 - Word of Gay: Inverted.
 After he came out of the closet, many people assumed Takei's character Sulu was also gay.
 But Takei himself has claimed in interviews that Sulu was/is/will be straight.